Cybereason/eztw/README.md

 This script tracks any activity relevant to files with "eztw_test" in their names.
 It performs delayed actions on such a temporary file, then waits for the resulting events.

+### **dump_providers**

+*python -m eztw.scripts.dump_providers [output filename]* *python -m eztw.scripts.dump_providers [output filename] events*

+This script dumps all registered providers to the output file.
+Without the 'events' qualifier, only the GUIDs and names are written.
+With the 'events' qualifiers, a huge monolithic file is created which includes all providers and their events and fields (this may take a few minutes...).

 ### **consume_provider**